gabriel8fm/aws-vpc-with-nat-instance/README.md

 #### Terraform Apply

-Finally we can apply the changes running this:
+Finally, we can apply the changes in running this:

 > terraform apply

 #### Terraform Destroy

-If you not satisfied with this configuration, just remove all the things with this:
+If you were not satisfied with this configuration, just remove all the things with this:

 > terraform destroy